storyblok/storyblok-react/README.md

 const { data } = await storyblokApi.get("cdn/stories", { version: "draft" });
 ```

-> Note: To use this, you need to use the `apiPlugin` during the initalization inside the `storyblokInit` function.
-If you don't use `apiPlugin`, you can use your prefered method or function to fetch your data.
+> Note: To use this approach, you need to include the `apiPlugin` module when calling `storyblokInit` function.
+If you don't use `apiPlugin`, you can use your preferred method or function to fetch your data.

 ### Listening to Storyblok Visual Editor events

-The SDK also gives you `useStoryblokState` hook.
-It works similar to `useStoryblok` for live editing, but doesn't fetch the content.
-Instead, it takes a story object as the first parameter.
-You can also pass the Bridge Options as the second paramter.
+The SDK also provides you with the `useStoryblokState` hook.
+It works similarly to `useStoryblok` for live editing, but it doesn't fetch the content.
+Instead, it receives a story object as the first parameter.
+You can also pass the Bridge Options as the second parameter.

 ```js
 import {